Botbynetz/Cloud-Infrastructure-Automation/README.md

 aws dynamodb delete-table --table-name cloud-infra-lock
 ```

-âš ï¸ **WARNING**: This will permanently delete all Terraform state files and make it impossible to manage existing resources with Terraform!
+⚠️ **WARNING**: This will permanently delete all Terraform state files and make it impossible to manage existing resources with Terraform!

 ---

-## ðŸ¤ Contributing
+## 🤝 Contributing

 Contributions are welcome!
 Please follow these guidelines: